alienspaces/nest-mud/README.md

 ## TODO

-- API functions need to return something from all functions that can be interpreted as an error.
-Possibly return `{ status: int, data: JSON string, error: string }`.
 - UI improvements round 1
   - Character Play Screen
   - Game screen
-- Error handling
-  - Duplicate character name
 - Enlarge dungeon
 - Add more dungeon objects
 - Add more dungeon monsters